 Are you ready to explore the most iconic part of Inca culture?
 Ollantaytambo Ruins in Peru are a historical Inca temple and fortress as well as a village in Peru.
 Locals call it Ollanta.
 It is located 60 miles north of Cusco at the northwestern end of the Sacred Valley of the Incas.
 The village preserves some of the best Inca ruins in Peru.

 Who Built Ollantaytambo Originally?
 It’s a Topic of Concern That until Now Has No Explanation

 Today, the Ollantaytambo ruins fortress holds a great mystery about its structure as such edification is nearly impossible to build.
 The fortress is in a ruin today .
 It is at a distance of 40 km from Machu Picchu.

 Ollantaytambo faced many demolition.
 Having been destroyed, it was reconstructed in various phases of the Andean culture.
 One of those cultures was the Incas.
 This huge empire found it and renovated it.

-Ollantaytambo Ruins and Inca Culture
+Ollantaytambo Ruins in Peru and Inca Culture

-The Ollantaytambo ruins nestles on the hills that encircle the town Ollantaytambo.
+The Ollantaytambo ruins in Peru nestles on the hills that encircle the town Ollantaytambo.
 For those who hike the Inca trail, these Ollantaytambo ruins serve as the starting point of this trek.
 The original walls of Inca still exist and their endeavour is beyond applause.

 These ruins are extremely famous for the summer solstice celebrations.
 A giant mountain having a warrior’s face is present that faces the town.
 The light glares on the face only during the summer solstice which is a must watch thing.